 Welcome to the Baltic Section

-Formed in the year 2000 following the Baltic Millennium Rally, the Baltic section and now has an international membership of almost 900.
+Baltic Section was formed in 2000 following the Baltic Millennium Rally and now has an international membership of over 1000.
 Attracted by the area’s reputation for scenic beauty and cultural interest, each year many new skippers and crews set off for the first time whilst others overwinter and possibly stay for several years.
-Many turn to the CA’s Baltic section for information and advice.
+Most turn to the CA’s Baltic Section for information and advice.

 Baltic Section's "Empire"

-Baltic section looks after the interests of members sailing in the ten countries bordering the Baltic Sea - Germany, Denmark, Norway, Sweden, Finland, Russia, Estonia, Latvia, Lithuania and Poland.
-With their Nordic links, Greenland, Iceland and the Faroe Islands also form part of the section.
+Baltic Section looks after the interests of members sailing in the ten countries bordering the Baltic Sea – Germany, Denmark, Norway, Sweden, Finland, Russia, Estonia, Latvia, Lithuania and Poland.
+Iceland, the Faroe Islands and Greenland are also in our area of responsibility.